 The dominant vegetation types are grassy prairie and grass steppe, in which numerous species of the grass genus Stipa are particularly conspicuous.
 "Pampas grass" (Cortaderia selloana) is an iconic species of the region.

 Vegetation typically includes perennial grasses and herbs.
 Different strata of grasses occur because of gradients of water availability.

 Herbivores include the pampas deer, guanaco, gray brocket, dwarf mara, plains viscacha, Brazilian guinea pig, southern mountain cavy, and coypu.

-The largest predator of the region is the puma followed by the maned wolf, pampas fox, Geoffroy's cat, lesser grison as well as the omnivorous white-eared opossum and Molinas hog-nosed skunk.
+The region's largest predator is the puma, followed by the maned wolf, pampas fox, Geoffroy's cat, lesser grison, and the omnivorous white-eared opossum and Molinas hog-nosed skunk.